jsaussereau/Odatix/docs/source/userguide/configuration_generation.rst

 - **name:** → Defines the naming convention for generated configurations.
 - **variables:** → Defines how values are generated (ranges, lists, functions, etc.).

-For more information about paramter domains see Section :doc:`/userguide/parameter_domains`
+For more information about parameter domains see Section :doc:`/userguide/parameter_domains`

 ***********************************
 Variable Definition Methods